A key part of the school day

 How much does it cost?

 All full time students in Guernsey can travel for free with a student puffinpass.
-These can be applied for at the Kiosk at the Town terminus.
+These can be applied for at the Town Terminus Shop.

 Students may use either the CT Plus dedicated school buses or travel on the service buses.
 See 'Which schools does it serve' to see if there is a CT Plus school bus for your catchment.
 There are other operators and these can be contacted separately.

 If your child has forgotten their puffinpass, they will not be charged providing they are in uniform and are travelling between 7am-9am in the morning and between 3pm-5pm in the afternoon.
 For those students who do not wear uniform, for example those who attend The Grammar School Sixth Form Centre, it is essential a puffinpass is used for the free travel.

 Children and young people can use the service to get to and from school in two different ways.

 There are dedicated school bus services that operate during term time.
 Children and young people can catch these at bus stops – or, if outside of Town, St. Peter Port or Bridge, St. Sampsons, they can ‘hail’ a bus and, provided it is safe, the driver will stop to pick them up.
 If choosing the ‘hail and ride ’option, please assess whether your child is doing this in a safe place.

 If your child’s school is on a regular bus route, they can also travel free on a scheduled service if they are in their school uniform and are catching the bus between 7am-9am and 3pm-5pm